How Do You Know You’re In A One-Sided Relationship? 13 Signs

 Jokes aside, a relationship such as this usually features an inconsistency of feelings amongst partners, a mismatch of expectations, effort, and love.
 In a healthy dynamic, each partner knows where they stand, what the expectations are and, most importantly, they feel validated.

-A one-sided relationship, on the other hand, is one where one partner doesn’t share an equal amount of emotions portrayed by the other.
-They may have varying levels of affection, they might not agree on future goals and there’s a lack of balance.
+A one-sided relationship, on the other hand, is one where one partner doesn’t feel the same same way about the other.
+They may have varying levels of affection, they might not agree on future goals, and there’s a lack of balance.
+One partner invests more time, energy, resources, and emotion in the bond than the other partner does, resulting in a clear lack of effort in a relationship from one side.

-What Causes One-Sided Relationships?
+What Causes One-Sided Relationships—5 Key Factors

 1. Self-doubt and insecurity